keycloak/keycloak-community/design/authorization-handler.md

 After a policy pass, there’s no policy that prohibits the execution of this authorization context.

-The AuthorizationHandler that matches this scope has configured an embedded consent choice.
+The ClientAuthorizationHandler that matches this scope has configured an embedded consent choice.
 But the composite scope contains no wildcards, so no need to ask the user to choose.
-This AuthorizationHandler has a configured text that uses variables from the RAR request such as:
+This ClientAuthorizationHandler has a configured text that uses variables from the RAR request such as:

 "Allow the client to get details of group `${identifier.group}` in tenant `${identifier.tenant}`”

-After User Selection and Consent Screen acceptance, mappers that have been configured for this AuthorizationHandler run, having access to the authorization_details and the AuthorizationContext data, containing the user choice.
+After User Selection and Consent Screen acceptance, mappers that have been configured for this ClientAuthorizationHandler run, having access to the authorization_details and the ClientAuthorizationContext data, containing the user choice.

 ## Admin UI changes